 A variety of programs and organizations provide scholarships and financial assistance to those meeting specific qualification criteria.
 Contact local organizations offering scholarships, a high school guidance counselor, or the Financial Aid Office for information.
-Scholarships available at MCC include: the Stanley Ash Scholarship, the Ferris Township Scholarship, the Fife Scholarship, the General Telephone Scholarship and the Ameritech Scholarship.
+Scholarships available at MCC includes the Stanley Ash Scholarship, the Ferris Township Scholarship, the Fife Scholarship and the General Telephone Scholarship.